johat/FlecsPlugin/README.md

 Currently only tested in editor with Unreal Engine 5.3 on Windows 11, but it should work with other versions and in builds.

-Current version of flecs used is [v3.2.9](https://github.com/SanderMertens/flecs/releases/tag/v3.2.9) (commit id [ff72706](https://github.com/SanderMertens/flecs/commit/ff72706446d9865e6563a1dc505f4f352f72be4a)).
+Current version of flecs used is [v3.2.9](https://github.com/SanderMertens/flecs/releases/tag/v3.2.9).

 ## How to use

 1. **Clone or download this repository to your `Plugins` folder**.

-    e.g. `YourProject/Plugins/FlecsPlugin`, though you could also add it to the engine itself
+    e.g. `YourProject/Plugins/FlecsPlugin`, though you could also add it to the engine itself.

 1. **Add the plugin as a dependency** to the uproject / any uplugins that will be using flecs.